 …you can trace the starlit Ophiuchus himself: so brightly set beneath his head appear his gleaming shoulders. … his hands … firmly clutch the Serpent, which encircles the waist of Ophiuchus, but he, steadfast with both his feet well set, tramples a huge monster, even the Scorpion, standing upright on his eye and breast.Aratus quoting Exodus 4th Century BCE Greek poet

-Serpens and the Crown – Corona Borealis
+Serpens and the Crown in Corona Borealis

-The third Decan Constellation associated with Scorpio is Corona Borealis – a crown placed above Ophiuchus and Serpens.
+The third Decan associated with Scorpio is Corona Borealis – a crown placed above Ophiuchus and Serpens.
 Here is a typical astrological image of the three Scorpio decans shown together.

-You can see that both Ophiucus and Serpens are looking at The Crown.
+Both Ophiucus and Serpens are looking at The Crown.
 This is the constellation known as Corona Borealis.
 In fact, these two are battling for this Crown and we can see that Serpens is trying to grasp Corona Borealis.

 Serpens is striving to lay hold of the Crown.
 This illustrates the nature of the conflict between the two.
-This is not only to be a conflict-to-the-death, but it is also a struggle for rule and dominion.
+This is not only a conflict-to-the-death, but it is also a struggle for rule and dominion.
 The Serpent and Ophiucus battle to determine who will have the Crown.

 Scorpio – A Story for you and me

 Scorpio is for all people, not just for those born between October 24-November 22.
 Scorpio is not a guide to more wealth or love, but from ancient times was an astrological illustration placed in the stars for you and me to know what great lengths our Creator would go to in order to redeem us from our light deeds, requiring a great struggle to the death, and the right to rule for the victor.
 ‘Ruler’ is actually the meaning of ‘Masih’.

 Your Scorpio Horoscope Reading from the Ancient Zodiac